SAP-archive/teched2020-ANA366/exercises/ex1/README.md

 In this exercise, we will create...

-## Exercise 1.1 Sub Exercise 1 Description
+## Exercise 1.1 Import CSV File - Product

 After completing these steps you will have created...